+Figure 1

-Figure 1 Market value share of HKF shareholdings through Connect programs in Section 3.1, the criteria for inclusion depend only on a firm's market capitalization and trading volume, not characteristics directly related to ES.
-Moreover, Bloomberg launched their ESG ratings in 2020 and constructed the ESG ratings retroactively.
-This eliminates the possibility that the ESG ratings influenced inclusion in the Connect program.
+Market value share of HKF shareholdings through Connect programs

+As discussed in Section 3.1, the criteria for inclusion depend only on a firm's market capitalization and trading volume, not characteristics directly related to ES.
+Moreover, Bloomberg launched their ESG ratings in 2020 and constructed them retroactively, eliminating the possibility that the ESG ratings influenced inclusion in the Connect program.
 It also eliminates distortions in ratings resulting from conflicts of interest for the rating agency during the sample period.
-Such conflicts have occurred in other settings: Bolton et al. (2012) argue that bond rating agencies inflated ratings to compete in rating-shopping prior to the subprime mortgage crisis.

 Identification also requires that Bloomberg's selection criteria for rating a firm are orthogonal to inclusion in the Connect program.
-Since we do not observe Bloomberg's criteria, Appendix A.3 shows the results of estimating where \mathbf{D}{it}^{ES} is a dummy variable set to one if firm i received an ESG rating in year t and zero otherwise. \mathbf{D}t is an indicator variable set to one beginning in 2015, right after the Shanghai Connect program had commenced, and zero before. \mathbf{SC}i equals one if firm i is in the initial cohort of the Shanghai Connect program, and zero otherwise.
+Since we do not observe Bloomberg's criteria, we estimate where \mathbf{D}{it}^{ES} is a dummy variable set to one if firm i received an ESG rating in year t and zero otherwise. \mathbf{D}t is an indicator variable set to one beginning in 2015, right after the Shanghai Connect program had commenced, and zero before. \mathbf{SC}i equals one if firm i is in the initial cohort of the Shanghai Connect program, and zero otherwise.
 X{it} includes time-varying controls that may affect receiving an ESG rating.
-These include firm financial characteristics described in Section 3.3 and various firm-characteristic-by-year fixed effects (industry-by-year, province-by-year, SOE-by-year, FOE-by-year, and "sin"-stockby-year) to capture time-varying industry, province, SOE, FOE, and "sin"-stock unobservables that affect inclusion.
-The last is included because Hong and Kacperczyk (2009) show that institutional investors strategically avoid investing in "sin" (alcohol, tobacco, and gambling) stocks, and this may influence whether Bloomberg rates them.
+These include firm financial characteristics described in Section 3.3 and various firm-characteristic-by-year fixed effects (industry-by-year, province-by-year, SOE-by-year, FOE-by-year, and "sin"-stock-by-year) to capture time-varying industry, province, SOE, FOE, and "sin"-stock unobservables that affect inclusion.
+The last is included because Hong and Kacperczyk (2009) find that institutional investors strategically avoid investing in "sin" (alcohol, tobacco, and gambling) stocks, and this may influence whether Bloomberg rates them.
 A substantial portion of northbound capital in the Connect programs flowed into these "sin" stocks, particularly alcohol, so we include the "sin"-stock-year interaction to control for this.

-$$\mathbf{D}{it}^{ES} = \beta_1 \mathbf{S} \mathbf{C}i + \beta_2 \mathbf{S} \mathbf{C}i \times \mathbf{D}t + \gamma X{it} + \nu_t + \epsilon{it}, \tag{1}$$
+$$\mathbf{D}{it}^{ES} = \beta_1 \mathbf{SC}i + \beta_2 \mathbf{SC}i \times \mathbf{D}t + \gamma X{it} + \nu_t + \epsilon{it}, \tag{1}$$

 X{it} also includes controls for two other channels through which listed firms are exposed to foreign investors.
 The first is the share of firm i in year t held by QFII investors.
-The second is an indicator to account for the effects of inclusion in the MSCI China Index, launched in 2018 by Morgan Stanley Capital International.
+The second is an indicator to account for the effects of inclusion in the MSCI China Index, launched in 2018.
 Many institutional fund managers benchmark their returns against this index, so it is an additional channel for firms listed on the SSE and SZSE to attract foreign institutional investors' attention, even though it does not provide a new trading venue.
 At its initiation, the index included 136 (82) firms out of the 538 (831) firms in the Shanghai (Shenzhen) Connect programs.
-We include year fixed effects (v_t) in the specification to indicate that this is a two-way fixed effects estimator, even though these are absorbed by the fixed effects interactions included in X{it} . ε{it} captures firm-specific, time-varying unobservables that affect receiving a rating.
+We include year fixed effects (ν_t) in the specification to indicate that this is a two-way fixed effects estimator, even though these are absorbed by the fixed effects interactions included in X{it} . ε{it} captures firm-specific, timevarying unobservables that affect receiving a rating.
 We cluster errors by firm to allow for correlation of unobservables across years within a firm.

-Column 1 of Table A.1 employs a probit model and uses contemporaneous values for the programs (Connect, QFII, and MSCI) and control variables and finds no significant effect from Connect status on receiving an ESG rating.
+Column 1 of Table 2 employs a probit model and uses contemporaneous values for the programs (Connect, QFII, and MSCI) and control variables and finds no significant effect from Connect status on receiving an ESG rating.
 Column 2 repeats the estimation using lagged control variables.
 Columns 3 and 4 repeat the same two specifications using a logit rather than probit.
 All the results are insignificant, consistent with Bloomberg choosing firms to rate independent of their inclusion in the Connect program.